jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/server=<server name>/cluster-connection=<cluster-connection name>:read-attribute(name=connector-name)`

 ## syntax of the operation to get the `messaging-activemq` `server` `cluster-connection` `discovery-group`
-the discovery group used to obtain the list of other servers in the cluster to which this cluster connection will make connections. must be undefined (null) if `static-connectors` is defined. get the `messaging-activemq` `server` `cluster-connection` `discovery-group` attribute.
+the discovery group used to obtain the list of other servers in the cluster to which this cluster connection will make connections. must be undefined (null) if '`static-connectors`' is defined. get the `messaging-activemq` `server` `cluster-connection` `discovery-group` attribute.
 `/subsystem=messaging-activemq/server=<server name>/cluster-connection=<cluster-connection name>:read-attribute(name=discovery-group)`